 Dimitrije Mitrinovic and New Atlantis Foundation Library and Archive

-Starting July 2014, a major externally funded project to catalogue this Archive.
+We have just completed a major externally funded project to catalogue this Archive.
 Find out more via the project web page.

 The Library and Archive of a remarkable Yugoslav philosopher and his circle.
 Mitrinovic was born in 1887 in Herzegovina.
 As a young man he was active in the Young Bosnia movement opposing the Austro-Hungarian empire and, while at Munich University, was linked with Kandinsky and the Blaue Reiter group.
 He moved to London in 1914 to avoid conscription (he was also at risk because of his politics).
 There he formed links with other exiled Yugoslavs and gave classes in philosophy and other subjects.
 In 1920 he began a famous series of articles about his ideas in the New Age (edited by A.R.
 Orage): World Affairs by “M.M.
 Cosmoi”.

 Mitrinovic’s charisma, new ideas about "organic world order" and deeply "idiosyncratic and eccentric" prose attracted followers including H.C.
 Rutherford, Violet MacDermot, Valerie Cooper, Ellen Mayne, Philip Mairet, David Shillan, Nobel prize-winner Frederick Soddy, and (a link to later counter-cultures) Alan Watts.
 He and his followers formed or were active in various groups notably the Adler Society, Chandos Group, New Europe Group and the New Britain Movement.
 The New Atlantis Foundation was started as a charitable trust after the death of Mitrinovic in 1953.
 Now known as the Mitrinovic Foundation, it continues his work and spreads his ideas.